MS 101N: Geological Oceanography

 Mangroves support coastal food webs that rival rainforest productivity and are specially adapted to unique conditions.
 An understanding of the ecology of these charismatic and diverse communities and what threatens them will be studied.
 Prerequisites: BI 111N or MS 288.

 MS 315: Elasmobranch Biology and Management

 Systematics, evolution, ecology, behavior, and anatomical and physiological adaptations of sharks and rays.
 Current scientific research, human impact, how populations can be managed.
-Prerequisites: BI 212 and Junior standing.
+Prerequisites: BI 212 or BI 303 and Junior standing.